RK-41/shopway/README.md

 # Shopway (Under Development)

-An e-commerce platform build using MERN stack.
+An e-commerce platform built with the MERN stack.